JoshuaHavilandCurtis/player-stats-card/README.md

 # Player Stats Card - Pulselive, London

-JavaScript ES6, TypeScript, HTML5, SCSS and Webpack
+JavaScript ES6, TypeScript, HTML5, SCSS and Webpack.
+I did build a mixin for the sprite, choosing by row and column 100px by 100px but not finished!

 #### npm run dev
 #### npm start